 26. You are highly encouraged to apply for a fellowship, scholarship or grant from another institution.
 Please indicate to which fellowships, if any, you have applied.
 D) OTHER INFORMATION 27.
 Please include here any additional informatio consider (up to 250 words) n you would like the selection committee to F) REFEREES 28.
 State the name and affiliation of the scholars from whom you have requested letters of recommendation and have agreed.
 Please indicate your relationship to them.
-Your supervisor(s) should be listed first. y, confirm that I shall adhere to the stipulations contained in the committee may the check the box to indicate your agreement).
+Your supervisor(s) should be listed first. • • ety, confirm that I shall adhere to the stipulations contained information which the Rothschild Fellowships Committee ase check the box to indicate your agreement).